JMLX42/cocorico/doc/Localization.md

 ## Editing an existing locale

-Existing locale messages can be edited by editing the corresponding file in the `app/src/script/intl` directory.
+Existing locale messages can be modified by editing the corresponding file in the `app/src/script/intl` directory.

 To test your changes, rebuild the app: